 When someone is new, they don't know what they don't know.
 That means they won't always feel comfortable asking questions.
 Be sure to name a point person for any queries that come up during onboarding and in the initial stages of employment.
 To maximize efficiency, set up an online employee portal with common HR queries, or an electronic "cheat sheet" about the practice.
 That way the new hires will always have somewhere to go when they find themselves stuck for information.
 Even senior employees sometimes need reminders!
 If you have an open door policy, note that in your employee handbook.

 Employee onboarding doesn't stop on day one, or even the first week.
 It's a constant process to keep team members engaged in the organization.
 Schedule regular check-ins with new staff, on a more frequent basis than you do with more seasoned employees.
 Create an atmosphere of learning, where people feel comfortable expressing concerns.
 Offer ongoing support and resources so they can do their best in the new role.

 Onboarding tips are just the beginning.
 When you strive to find success at your practice, your health care team is an essential part of the process.
-A smooth integration of new staff leads to stable, productive teams that stick together over months and years.
+A smooth integration of new employees leads to stable, productive teams that stick together over months and years.
 By supporting your employees through effective onboarding, you can create a superior experience for your patients.
 This elevates your practice and your business as a professional health care provider.

 HR for Health has the tools you need to optimize your health care practice.
 Contact us today to learn how we help you manage your HR, so you and your team can devote more time to patient care.